Back

 Statistics

-• Just under three quarters of all suicides in Scotland are male
+• Just under three quarters of all suicides in Scotland are male.

 Tayside

-Each area of Scotland has its own further breakdown of relevant information which they use to inform and plan local suicide prevention measures.
+Each area of Scotland has its own further breakdown of relevant information which they use to inform and plan local suicide prevention actions.
 The factors identified for Scotland are relevant in Tayside and the statistics show similar trends.

 Talking about suicide in open, compassionate ways can create a community where those who are feeling suicidal can feel safe asking for help.